Ah Fryums. Dried vegetables that are then fried and served in sambar or kuzhambu, with yoghurt as a pachadi or raita, or as an accompaniment to rice.

 This is one of those recipes.
 It produces not only great snacks, but also a treasure trove for adding to soups, vegetable stews, curries and other dishes.

-You might be looking for Capsicum recipes here and here.
-Or find some inspiration from our Summer recipes here and here.
+Browse all of our Capsicum recipes here Or find some inspiration from our Late Summer recipes.

 Continue reading “How to Oven Dry Capsicums”